alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-shadowrun.md

 # Dying Rules
 HP represent stamina, grit, and luck, not health.
 They represent how long you can avoid actual damage.

-When a PC hits 0 HP or less, they have to test Toughness test with DR 12:
+When a PC hits 0 HP or less, they have to test Toughness with DR 12:

   - On a success, the PC stays conscious but takes one **Wound**.
 For every **Wound**, all future DR tests (except for damage resistance) are increased by 1 point.
 If a PC accumulates wounds equal to their Toughness modifier +1 (minimum of 2), they automatically die.